baylonedward/android-itunes-sample/README.md

 Created a service with 1 function:

 1. getMovieByCountry() - which accept a map of key-values pairs like term, country, and media.

+By default, search field has "Star" value, so "Star" related movies are initially shown.

 ### Tests
 I made unit testing for both network api call and repository since I